You want smart political talk without the meltdowns?

 Well, now that he went over to the White House and actually saw the evidence, he's been awfully quiet lately, and the things he is indicating seem to think that he actually came to the same conclusion as Nunes.

-Anyway, so what we learned over the weekend, which the news is going to try and ignore, the alt-left propaganda destroyed Trump media, that if, and by the way, when this turns out to be true, it will be the biggest political scandal in American history, bar none.
+Anyway, so what we learned over the weekend, which the news is going to try and ignore, the alt-left propaganda destroy Trump media, that if, and by the way, when this turns out to be true, it will be the biggest political scandal in American history, bar none.

-And I'm not talking just about intelligent, I'm talking about raw intelligence.
+And I'm not talking just about intelligence.

-Like their own personal East German seeker police force to spy on their political opponents and go after enemies, which is, by the way, if it's right into the way the Obama administration used the IRS to go after political opponents and shut them down, especially in the lead up to different elections.
+I'm talking about raw intelligence, like their own personal East German secret police force to spy on their political opponents and go after enemies, which is, by the way, it fits right into the way the Obama administration used the IRS to go after political opponents and shut them down, especially in the lead up to different elections.

-And on top of that, Fox News, their investigated reporters, Adam Housley and Malia Zimmerman, they actually corroborated a bombshell revelation from Evelyn Farkas, which she made not to NBC on March 2nd,
+And on top of that, Fox News, their investigated reporters, Adam Housley and Malia Zimmerman, they actually corroborated a bombshell revelation from Evelyn Farkas, which she made not to NBC on March 2nd, but in that February 16th interview that I uncovered at Vox.com, which we broke exclusively on TV on Friday night.

-but in that February 16th interview that I uncovered at Vox.com, which we broke exclusively on TV on Friday night, and according to Evelyn Farkas, and now Fox News, the surveillance of Donald Trump wasn't merely of his transition team, which meant it would have been that would have started after the election.
+And according to Evelyn Farkas and now Fox News, the surveillance of Donald Trump wasn't merely of his transition team, which meant it would have been, that would have started after the election.

 The surveillance of Donald Trump actually began well before he was elected during the height of the presidential campaign.

-Now stop and think about you have a sitting administration literally surveilling an opposition party candidate.
+You have a sitting administration literally surveilling an opposition party candidate.

-That would mean that the Obama wiretaps weren't just designed to undermine the Trump presidency, but that became the fallback strategy only because Hillary lost.
+And according to Evelyn Farkas and now Fox News, that that in fact happened, that would mean that the Obama wiretaps weren't just designed to undermine the Trump presidency, but that became the fallback strategy only because Hillary lost.

-But if this surveillance was going on during the campaign, and Sarah Carter and John Solomon broke that story right here.
+But if this surveillance was going on during the campaign, and Sarah Carter and John Solomon broke that story right here, it means it was designed to steal the election from Trump.

 It means that there was an attempt here to gather intelligence.

-But here's where it gets very, very interesting is that the national security chief.
+But here's where it gets very, very interesting: is that the national security chief, remember last week, what did I say?

-Pay attention to these words.
+Pay attention to these words, surveillance, unmasking, and intelligence leaking.

 Those four words were key all last week.

-Eli Lake, who's going to join us at the top of the next hour, wrote a blockbuster report on Bloomberg News that White House lawyers last month learned that Obama's national security advisor and BFF, Susan Rice, requested the identities of U.S. persons from the raw intelligence reports on dozens of occasions that were directly related to the Trump transition and campaign.
+Eli Lake, who's going to join us at the top of the next hour, wrote a blockbuster report on Bloomberg News that White House lawyers last month learned that Obama's national security advisor and BFF Susan Rice requested the identities of U.S. persons from the raw intelligence reports on dozens of occasions that were directly related to the Trump transition and campaign.

-You know what this means?
+And you know what this means?

 This never happens.